Frank Jackson (basketball): Senior season

 On December 12, Jackson scored 38 points in a 73–71 win against Alterique Gilbert and Miller Grove.
 On January 12, 2016, Jackson scored 49 points and 9 rebounds in a 94–92 overtime loss against Kobi Simmons and St. Francis School at the 2016 HoopHall Classic.
 On February 5, Jackson scored 32 points and 11 rebounds in a 68–61 win over St. Joseph.
 As a senior, he averaged 28.1 points per game, 6.4 rebounds per game, and 3.0 assist per game while being named Utah Mr. Basketball, Salt Lake Tribune player of the year.
-Jackson was named a McDonald's All-American in January 2016, and competed in both the Powerade Jam Fest, where he won the Slam Dunk Competition, and in the All-Star game on March 30, 2016, at the United Center in Chicago, IL, scoring 19 points en route to earning Co-MVP honors alongside teammate Josh Jackson (no relation), who also had 19 for the victorious West team In April, Jackson was selected to play at the 2016 Jordan Brand Classic.
+Jackson was named a McDonald's All-American in January 2016, and competed in both the Powerade Jam Fest, where he won the Slam Dunk Competition, and in the all-star game on March 30, 2016, at the United Center in Chicago, IL, scoring 19 points en route to earning Co-MVP honors alongside teammate Josh Jackson (no relation), who also had 19 for the victorious West team In April, Jackson was selected to play at the 2016 Jordan Brand Classic.

-Jackson was rated as a five-star recruit and ranked as the No. 10 overall recruit by ESPN, as well as the No.12 recruit by Scout.com in the Class of 2016.
+Jackson was rated as a five-star recruit and considered a top-ten prospect in the 2016 class.
+He was ranked as the No. 10 overall recruit by ESPN, as well as the No.12 recruit by Scout.com in the 2016 high school class.